pgEdge/cli/src/backrest/README.md

 ### Managing a Backup Schedule

-Use the following .json file as a starting point to configure your backup schedule; as written, this file performs a backup every day at 1:00 am.
+Use the following .json file as a starting point to configure your backup schedule.
 ```jason
 {
   "jobs": [